7 inspirational scientists that you've probably never heard of...

 This game changing tool allows researchers to make tiny, precise genetic mutations to DNA and has opened a whole new area of research.

 Doudna was awarded the 2020 Nobel prize in Chemistry with Emmanuelle Charpentier – the first all-female Nobel prize in Chemistry.
+Today, lots of the research funded by our Curestarters uses CRISPR technology to help look for new cancer cures.

 Professor Jennifer Doudna Formemrs